Resumé: Marco S Hyman

 - Member of USENIX (until 2007)

-- Member of the ARRL (amateur radio operator KC7JL)
+- Member of the ARRL (until 2013, amateur radio operator KC7JL)

 - “Implementing Communications Drivers” in Proceedings of the Embedded Systems Conference, 1992 through 1996.